soarlab/FPTuner/Reference.md

 No return value.

 ### Arguments
 1. The group ID.
-Type: iteger
+Type: integer

 2. The desired weight.
 Type: floating-point